Christopher KolendaSenior Fellow

-Kolenda graduated from the United States Military Academy and went on to serve in the U.S. Army with great distinction, to include leading large, complex organizations in the United States, Europe, and in combat in Afghanistan.
+Chris graduated from the United States Military Academy and went on to serve in the United States Army with great distinction, to include leading large, complex organizations in the United States, Europe, and in combat in Afghanistan.

 In 2007-08, he commanded an airborne infantry task force in Kunar and Nuristan provinces and pioneered an innovative approach to counterinsurgency.
 Employing locally-tailored combinations of armed diplomacy, conflict resolution, personal relationships, and high degrees of leverage, his unit dramatically improved the levels of stability in what had been one of the most violent areas of Afghanistan.
 According to a 2012 study by the Center of Naval Analyses, his unit’s performance was among the most highly successful in America’s longest war.

-In 2009, Kolenda was hand selected by the undersecretary of defense for policy to develop a new U.S. strategy for the conflict, and was then ordered back to Afghanistan where he drafted the groundbreaking McChrystal assessment, counterinsurgency guidance, and military strategy.
-He then shaped every critical policy and strategy for Afghanistan and Pakistan until 2014.
-His advice has been adopted by three defense secretaries and the president of the United States.
+In 2009, he was hand-selected by the Under Secretary of Defense for Policy to develop a new U.S. strategy for the conflict, and was then ordered back to Afghanistan where he drafted the groundbreaking McChrystal assessment, counterinsurgency guidance, and military strategy.
+He since shaped every critical policy and strategy for Afghanistan and Pakistan until 2014.
+His advice has been adopted by three Secretaries of Defense and the President of the United States.

-Kolenda holds a master of arts in European History from the University of Wisconsin, and a master of arts in National Security and Strategic Studies from the U.S. Naval War College.
-He is completing his doctorate at King’s College London.
+Chris holds a Ph.D. in War Studies from King’s College, London; his dissertation is a critical analysis of American strategic leadership in post-9/11wars.
+He also holds a Master of Arts in European History from the University of Wisconsin, and a Master of Arts in National Security and Strategic Studies from the U.S. Naval War College.
 In addition to his books, he has written numerous articles on leadership and national security issues for professional journals.